raleel/cfi-srd/0010_Spells.md

 Any hostile act against the subject of the charm by the magic-user or allies breaks the Enchantment.
 Note: If others challenge the nature of the Charm, the target may also make a Resistance roll, per the Games Master's discretion.
 The magic-user must be able to speak with the charmed one to give it any sort of complex 'request'; therefore, knowing the target's language can be important, but not required for the basic Enchantment.

 After the initial roll to resist, 1 week must pass before the subject can make another Resistance roll.
 The effects are ongoing until a successful Resistance roll is made.
 Casting Charm Person at higher levels of Intensity requires a higher Rank mage and has a maximum Duration of 4 weeks.
-Throughout the Duration of the spell, the caster's Magic Point total is reduced by the number spent to cast the spell, as per Enduring Magic Costs on page XX.
+Throughout the Duration of the spell, the caster's Magic Point total is reduced by the number spent to cast the spell, as per [Enduring Magic Costs](0009_Magic.md?id=enduring-magic-costs).

 | **Intensity** | **Cost** | **Min Rank** | **Variable Effect** |
 | :-: | :-: | :-: | :-- |